Verifying Operative

 Click any skill node to expand abuse scenarios and control mappings

-Autonomous AI agent with 6 active tool-use skills · Telegram-facing · No human-in-the-loop
+Autonomous AI agent with 6 active tool-use skills · Telegram-facing · Baseline assessed with no human-in-the-loop; HITL gates added after this review

 COMPOUND RISK: 6 skills × 16 service integrations = 96 potential chain paths.
-A single prompt injection doesn’t compromise one tool.
-It compromises every tool the agent can reach.
-The attack surface isn’t additive.
-It’s multiplicative.
+One compromised prompt reaches every tool the agent can touch, so the attack surface multiplies instead of adding.

 Interactive // STRIDE Threat Decomposition